betatim/sound-array-api-tutorial/README.md

 The target audience are people who want to write libraries or code that is agnostic to the type of the input arrays.

+The tutorial will not make you a master sound effects engineer.
+Sorry.

+## Preliminaries

+We will use [Google colab](https://colab.research.google.com/).
+This gives you an environment with a GPU and minimal setup.
+To use it you will need a Google account (create one if you don't already have one).

 ## Notebooks